 Every country have they own appealing characteristics with historical monuments, unique landscapes, and particular roadways.
 These touristic assets that are frequently use by travel agencies to show how attractive a destiny can be, and carry an interesting number of people to get astonished by different wonders.

-Is especially releveant more than 14 thousand people evacuate from the fervent red thick blood of the volcano.
+it is especially relevant that more than 14 thousand people evacuated from the fervent red thick blood of the volcano.
 But, no worries, by now it keeps calm and quiet, like a baby sleeping with a lullaby.

-At 9:00 in the morning we left the school to start the crossing journey to reach the highest point of the mountain, willing to see the crater and tests how far we were from the typical imaginary taught at preschool of a triangular form with the lava coming out of it.
-It was supposed to be a nine hours walk and the best ally to confront this challenge was to enjoy each step, knowing that with every walk meter we were closer from the arrival goal.
+At 9:00 in the morning we left the school to start the crossing journey to reach the highest point of the mountain, willing to see the crater and test how far we were from the typical imaginary taught at preschool of a triangular form with the lava coming out of it.
+It was supposed to be a nine hours walk and the best ally to confront this challenge was to enjoy each step, knowing that with every meter we were closer to the arrival.

-Finally, we hiking within a delightful mix of scenarios: Dry hills, humid and dark rainforest and palm trees.
-Suddenly, we reach the half way point.
-I felt relieve, making me want more of coming.
+Finally, we hiked within a delightful mix of scenarios: Dry hills, humid and dark rainforest and palm trees.
+Suddenly, we reached the half way point.
+I felt relieved, making me want more.
 Fast getting there and, to be honest, I thought going to be tougher than that.
-I recharge myself with the energy of the trees and continue the path towards the peak.
+I recharged myself with the energy of the trees and continued the path towards the peak.

 Almost like a marathon.
 The mind can only focus on the crossing line.
 That feeling is the fuel to continue and give one more step, and one more, and one more.

-Also, after 36 thousand steps, 23 kilometers and 9 hours, we gone up in the hill and come back.
-The landscape completaly worth it.
+Also, after 36 thousand steps, 23 kilometers and 9 hours, we went up the hill and came back.
+The landscape was completely worth it.
 How far the preschool imaginary from the greatness of that rare beauty of La Soufrière?
 Not even the best camera could capture the splendid nature of the volcano and its crater.
 Like a friend of mine says, “the eyes have more pixels”.
 Finally if you are reading this and planning to come to St. Vincent, just make sure to get the best shot with your own eyes.